QiJingS/hlafactor/README.md

 It is designed to work with HLA imputation outputs and related genotype tables, with support for common formats such as `.txt`, `.dosage`, `.vcf`, and `.vcf.gz`.

 ## Author
-Qijing Shen, Mathias Viard, Mary Carrington, Gavin Band† and M. Azim Ansari†
+Qijing Shen*, Mathias Viard, Mary Carrington, Gavin Band† and M. Azim Ansari†

 ## What HLAfactor does